Culture Action Plan

 Like other sectors, creative industries have the same goals that are outlined within the Atlantic Growth Strategy which means having a trained, skilled workforce with the resources required to grow their industries through accessing markets locally, regionally, nationally, and internationally.

 A skilled, professional workforce also attracts investment from around the world.
-The Mighty Island: A Framework for Economic Growth also echoes the goals for creative industries.
+Prince Edward Island's Framework for Economic Growth also echoes the goals for creative industries.
 From entrepreneurship and innovation to community development, attracting newcomers, and opportunities to export around the world, this sector will contribute to the growth and success of our economy.

 Cultivating Growth recognizes that many arts and cultural workers experience non-standard or precarious employment and as a result can have lower income levels than those with similar training and skill development.
 Support for workers and investments in creative industries create opportunities for increased participation in the workforce and/or entrepreneurial success.